LethalMaus/StreamingYorkie/README.md

 Passwords are not seen or saved, rather a unique Token given by Twitch is used after the login.
 This ensures that your account is as safe as can be.
 All data is saved locally & only you have access to it.
-VOD exports are done by Twitch, they are not downloaded & uploaded by Streaming Yorkie.
+VOD exports are done by Twitch, they are not downloaded & uploaded to Youtube by Streaming Yorkie.
 This ensures network data usage is kept to a minimum.

 Streaming Yorkie is developed with *Android Studio* in *Java*.